Clojure MCP: REPL-Driven Development with AI Assistance

 ```

-#### Configuring Claude Desktop
+#### Configuring LLM Keys for Claude Desktop

 When setting up Claude Desktop, ensure it can access your environment variables by updating your config.